 Science has determined that the North American land mass was near the south pole, approximately 650 million years ago.
-Approximately 458 million years ago, North American was by the equator.
+Approximately 458 million years ago, North America was by the equator.
 There is evidence of animals and fish existing before this period.

 As the Pacific Northwest comfortably passed through the Paleozoic Era, it witnessed a veritable explosion of life.
 Off its shores, most of the major groups of animals first appear in the fossil record in the Cambrian Period some 540 million years ago.
 The first fish appeared in the Ordovician Period, perhaps 500 million years ago.
 The first plants invaded the land in the Silurian Period, about 420 million years ago.
 The earliest amphibians showed up in the Devonian Period, perhaps 370 million years ago, while the first true reptiles arrived on the scene in the Carboniferous Period about 320 million years ago.
 Rocks representing each of these time periods are preserved in Eastern Washington along the ancient marine shelf of Rodinia.1

 It appears that approximately 305 million years ago, animals, reptiles, plants were all here.
 The North American land mass was by the equator then.
 Records of the earliest dinosaur date back to approximately 230 million years ago2.The earliest record of human ancestors was about 6 million years ago3.
-North American has not moved much from this location.
+North America has not moved much from this location.
 The continent moves approximately 2.5 centimeters a year in a westerly direction 4.